Pediatric Augmentative Alternative Communication (AAC) Services at Spaulding Center for Children Sandwich

 We all want to be heard and understood.
 Some children and young adults struggle to communicate and express their emotions.
 Our goal is to help them find their voice, know how to listen and become the best communicators they can be.

-AAC stands for augmentative alternative communication.
+Augmentative alternative communication, or AAC, are alternative ways for people to communicate.
+We use AAC such as facial expressions and gestures nearly on a daily basis.
 For people who struggle to communicate, it may include paper-based tools (such as pictures and letter boards) or more sophisticated technologies with speech generating software.
 Research suggests that AAC enhances speech and language development and may increase use of natural spoken language.

 We specialize in evaluating and treating children and young adults who use AAC, helping expand your child’s ability to express feelings beyond basic wants and needs, ultimately strengthening your understanding and your relationship.